hashicorp/terraform-provider-kubernetes/website/docs/guides/getting-started.html.markdown

 }
 ```

-Static TLS certficate credentials are present in Azure AKS clusters by default, and can be used with the [azurerm_kubernetes_cluster](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/data-sources/kubernetes_cluster) data source as shown below automatically read the certficate information from the AKS cluster.
+Static TLS certficate credentials are present in Azure AKS clusters by default, and can be used with the [azurerm_kubernetes_cluster](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/data-sources/kubernetes_cluster) data source as shown below.
+This will automatically read the certficate information from the AKS cluster and pass it to the Kubernetes provider.

 ```hcl
 data "azurerm_kubernetes_cluster" "example" {